 Based on the services provided, NFON sends monthly invoices to the customers.
 For the majority of customers direct debit is used to collect monies due.
 If direct debit is agreed, cash is received with the direct debit run following the month the service was provided.
 Revenue is recognised over time when the respective performance obligations are fulfilled.
 The amount of revenue is based on the allocation of the transaction price to the performance obligations on the basis of the relative standalone selling prices.
-The total transaction price determined at the inception of a contract is allocated to the performance obligations known from the outset (e.g. monthly flat rate for airtime).
-Revenue for such performance obligations is recognised over the life of the contract on a straight-line basis which best reflects the revenue for each month of the contact.
+The total transaction price determined at the inception of a contract is allocated to the performance obligations is recognised over the life of the contract on a straight-line basis which best reflects the revenue for each month of the contact.
 For services which vary over the contact term, revenue is recognised when the service is provided, e.g. in the month when airtime on a per-minute basis is used by the customer.